mpsilfve/pcfp-data/README.md

 ### System outputs

 The directory `outputs` contains the outputs of the models presented in the EMNLP paper.
-Each file `LAN.um.POS.n.vote.res` contains outputs for input file `LAN.um.POS.n.txt`.
-The files `LAN.um.POS.top.res.txt` correspond to the test file `LAN.um.POS.top.10000`.
+Each file `LAN.um.POS.n.vote.res.txt` contains outputs for input file `LAN.um.POS.n.txt`.
+The files `LAN.um.POS.top.res.txt` correspond to the test file `LAN.um.POS.top.10000.txt`.
 The files `LAN.um.POS.n.baseline.res.txt` and `LAN.um.POS.top.baseline.res.txt` are analogous files for the baseline system.